French immersion: Challenges

-Many challenges in participating in French Immersion programs persist.
+Many challenges in participating in French immersion programs persist.
 For example, many French immersion students do not reach native-like language proficiency in French.
 This could be due, in part, to the fact that there is a lack of willingness on the part of French immersion students to communicate in French outside of the classroom.
 This lack of willingness may stem from students not feeling prepared or equipped to practice the language.

 Access to special education resources is often restricted to students in French immersion and as such, it is often suggested to parents that they switch their children to a regular English stream in order to access the support that their child requires.
-Suggesting that exceptional students would be better off without the French immersion program and that resources are not available in the program would be ignorant and misinformed.
-French immersion teachers could go through professional development training and courses about special education integration into their programs, all while creating referral processes for special education in French Immersion with parent involvement as an aim.
-When the rights of children to special education are overlooked, consequences can be costly to students' futures.
+Nevertheless, such students still benefit from the French immersion program and resources aren't completely absent.
+French immersion teachers could go through professional development training and courses about special education integration for their programs, while, with parental involvement, create referral processes for special education in French immersion.
+However, where special education resources are insufficient, student outcomes may be less favourable.

 French immersion students from elementary schools often experience difficulties when entering a high school which provides the full curriculum in English only.
 This often leads to problems with "both language and subject matter gaps in their learning", according to a Toronto Star report.
 Students who do have access to a high school with French instruction may feel overwhelmed with having to learn heavy content in mathematics and science in their second language.
 Teachers in such schools can be equally overwhelmed with being restricted to using only French in these contexts, and may experience guilt when English is used in their classrooms to reinforce vocabulary and complex concepts.
-Some experts recommend debate within school boards and ministries about allowing the use of English in French Immersion contexts when teaching complex concepts in mathematics and science.
+Some experts recommend debate within school boards and ministries about allowing the use of English in French immersion contexts when teaching complex concepts in mathematics and science.